usb-c/STUSB4500/README.md

 Here are the steps to program the NVM memory:
 1. Use the STSW-STUSB002 GUI to configure the STUSB4500 according to your application needs (PDO, Voltage, Current, Overvoltage protection, …)
 1. With the GUI, generate the NVM config file (.h) which contains the binary configuration of STUSB45
-1. Use the STUSB_NVM_Library source code to write the binary configuration (.h) into the chip NVM memory
+1. Use the NVM_Library source code (which contains the specific I2C sequence) to write the binary configuration (.h) into the chip NVM memory
 1. Reset the chip so that it reloads its latest NVM configuration